natocool2/Easynet-Pro-KB/project-plan.md

 4. **Cross-Component Integration**: Develop more specific integration points between components to strengthen the ecosystem approach.

 5. **Challenge-Solution Expansion**: Increase the depth of the common challenges and solutions sections to address more specific implementation obstacles.

+6. **Document Size Management**: For particularly comprehensive topics, consider dividing content into logical parts for improved readability and management, as demonstrated with the Legal Guidance document.

 ## Risk Management